FirstLegoLeague/launcher/docs/userguide.md

 Even though this is called a Tournament Management System, currently it only provides scoring functionality.
 Additional features are planned for the future.

-Each module in the system provides different functionality.
-All modules except the launcher are displayed through your default browser.
-Currently we only support the Chrome browser.
+The system is made up of modules.
+Each module  implements a particular functionality.
+All modules except the launcher are displayed through your computer's default browser.

+Note: Currently we only support the Chrome browser.
 1. **Launcher:** provides a panel through which the user opens the other modules.
-Module configuration is also done from the launcher.
+Module configuration is done from the launcher.
-1. **Tournament:** loads Tournament Schedule files or Team Lists and provides other tournament-wide configuration options.
+1. **Tournament:** loads tournament Schedule files or Team Lists and provides tournament-wide configuration options.
-1. **Scoring:** The referee or scorekeeper selects a team (loaded in Tournament) and round, and records missions completed by the team.
+1. **Scoring:** provides score entry and management.
+The referee or scorekeeper selects a team (loaded in `Tournament`) and round, and records missions completed by the team.
 After the score has been submitted it can be viewed in searchable list together with all other scores.
 Score details can also be edited.
 1. **Results Display:** shows the match results of all the teams.
 1. **Timer:** starts and displays the match timer.
 1. **Tournament Status Display:** shows whether the tournament is running ahead or behind schedule, and also shows the "next up" teams (not completed yet).